Contact Us

 Speed of Delivery

 Lagging delivery times can indicate it is time to assess and possibly change the carrier being used to ship products.
-Late arrivals of orders not only result in unhappy customers but can increase return rates too.
-Discovering this through reports gives the company the opportunity to make it right to retain the customer.
+Late arrivals of orders result in unhappy customers and can increase return rates, too.
+Discovering this through reporting, rather than through customer complaints and returns, allows the company to proactively communicate and, if needed, make it right to retain the customer.

 Shrinkage

-Inventory shrinkage through breakage, spoilage, or theft is an important metric to watch.
-Companies may discover a problem with the way items are being stored.
-They may need to make sure that FIFO or LIFO rules are being followed.
+Inventory shrinkage through breakage, spoilage, or theft is an important metric for clients to watch.
+Companies may discover a problem with how items are being stored, leading to excess shrinkage.
+Likewise, violating FIFO or LIFO rules may lead to perishable products expiring.
 Once found, these issues can be fixed.
-If a 3PL’s operations are to blame for high shrinkage metrics, it could ultimately cost them a contract.
+If a 3PL’s operations are to blame for high shrinkage metrics, it could ultimately cost them a contract, but with high-quality reporting, these issues can be identified and resolved sooner.

 Cycle Time